stanonyime/pynojo/docs/source/devnotes.rst

     $ ./gendoc

-*sphinxcontrib.spelling* is used for spell-checking of all the documents.
+If environment variable *PYNOJO_DOC_SPELLCHECK* exists, then *sphinxcontrib.spelling* will be used for spell-checking of all the documents.
 The extra word list file is located at *docs/wordlist.txt*.

 Threading